1224 Kinnear Rd. Columbus, OH 43212

 Questions?
 Please contact OSC Help.

-Submission of Abstracts for Poster/Flash Talk: September 10th (noon)
+Submission of Abstracts for Flash Talks/Posters: September 20th (noon)

 Flash Talk & Poster Competition

 We will have a flash talk and poster session to highlight the research and emerging ideas from OSC clients.
-Talks and posters will be selected from abstracts submitted via the registration form.
+Talks and posters will be selected from abstracts submitted via the registration form at the bottom of this page.
 We will contact you to notify you of your flash talk or poster acceptance.
 At that time, a link will be provided for you to upload your flash talk file or poster file for printing.

 - Flash talks and posters will be judged by volunteers from OSC and outside institutions.